taylorjacklespriggs/ARFilters/README.md

 ## Synopsis

 ARFilters is an Android implementation of real-time camera filters for Android VR.
-Just aquire a Google Cardboard viewer or some other VR viewer for Android and your vision should be augmented with shaders in real-time provided your hardware is fast enough.
+Just acquire a Google Cardboard viewer or some other VR viewer for Android and your vision should be augmented with shaders in real-time provided your hardware is fast enough.
 Note that you may need to modify your viewer in order to ensure that the rear-facing camera is not obstructed.
-If your viewer's trigger does not work then you will have to tap the screen of your device to switch filters.
+Tapping the screen will emulate the cardboard trigger.

 ## Motivation